 Here are some simple jobs to do now to help enhance your curb appeal:

-- Make sure you can easily see your property’s number from the street
+- Make sure your property’s number is clearly visible from the street

 - Ensure your outside light bulbs are working